Benavente, Portugal: History

 In 1199, the fixation of foreign settlers on the left bank of the Tagus River created a town on a peninsula in the tagus estuary.
 Situated in the western limits of Coruche castle dominion, subordinate to the Order of Calatrava.
 This small settlement remained under the Seignory of this Military Order, which named it Benavente, the same name as a castle of the same Military order in the Kingdom of León (Benavente, Zamora).

 It received its foral on March 25, 1200, given by D. Paio (or Pelágio), master of the Military Order of Santa Maria of Évora.
 The foral was confirmed in Santarém in 1218 by Sancho I. King Manuel gave it a new foral on January 16, 1516.

-The present Mayor is Carlos Coutinho, elected by the Unitary Democratic Coalition (Communist and Green coalition).
+The present Mayor is Sónia Ferreira, elected by the coalition AD-PSD/CDS-PP.

 Benavente is crossed by National Road 118, which divides the town's historical centre on the west side, destroyed by an earthquake on 27 April 1909, and the new town built after the quake on the east.

 The municipal holiday is Ascension Day.